ODBC from C tutorial (part 1) — getting started

 SQLSMALLINT StringLengthPtr)

-There are basically 3 types of information returned - strings, bitmasks and integer values.
-String information types are sometimes binary values represented by 'Y' and 'N'.
-To retrieve an informational type, look it up in the ODBC specification to find out what type it is and then use one of the following:
+There are basically three types of information returned: strings, bitmasks, and integer values.
+String information types are sometimes binary values represented by Y and N. To retrieve an informational type, look it up in the ODBC specification.
+Find out what type it is and then use one of the following:

 SQLCHAR string_val[1024];